Says You!: Format

-The show features a regular group of panelists—the cast—divided into two three-person teams.
-The two teams are made up of the show’s original cast members and occasional guest players.
-Teams answer a series of questions to earn up to ten points for each correct—or humorously suitable—answer.
+The show features a regular group of panelists divided into two three-person teams.
+The two teams are made up of the show's original cast members and (when necessary) occasional guest players.
+Teams answer a series of questions to earn up to 10 points for each correct—or humorously suitable—answer.
 As the host provides more clues, and/or panelists get extra help from their teammates, fewer points are awarded, while partially correct or objectively humorous responses may also receive lesser points.
 Score-keepers (usually children or teenagers) keep track of the score of each game.
+Despite the scoring, games do not have stakes beyond bragging rights, and ties (often the result of intentionally generous round 5 scoring) are not uncommon.